petermgrund/VR-discounting-task-development/Disounting VR Methods.md

 gambling-related and neutral environments, respectively.
 Both experimental areas (café and casino) had entrances located at the same position within the starting area of the VR-environments, which were marked by corresponding signs.

+## Experimental Procedure

+During the three sessions participants either explored one of two different VR environments (VR-sessions) followed by the completion of two behavioral tasks.
+Within the VR-environments participants first explored the starting area for 5 min (first exploration phase).
+After these five minutes participants were asked to enter the experimental area of the environment (either the café or the casino).
+Participants were instructed to explore the interior experimental area for five minutes (second exploration phase).
+Each of the three phases was later binned into five one-minute intervals and labeled as B (1 to 5) for the baseline phase, F (1 to 5) for the first exploration phase and S (1 to 5) for the second exploration phase.
+After the second exploration phase participants were asked to proceed to a terminal within the VR-environment on which the behavioral tasks were presented.